Aylinkup/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations creates a script that prints all possible combinations of two letters, except oo and also obeys the following 12-combinations creates a script that prints all possible combinations of two letters.
 Letters are lower cases, from a to z, has one combination per line, the output should be alpha ordered starting with aa, does not print oo, and the script file should contain maximum 64 character.
 13-print_float writes a script that prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM.
+100-decimal_to_hexadecimal writes a script that converts a number from base 10 to base 16.
+The number in base 10 is stored in the environment variable DECIMAL, and the script should display the number in base 16, followed by a new line.
+101-rot13 writes a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.
+102-odd writes a script that prints every other line from the input, starting with the first line.